 The Organization is subject to asserted and unasserted claims encountered in the normal course of business.
 The Organization's management and legal counsel assess such contingent liabilities and such assessment inherently involves an exercise of judgment.
 In assessing loss contingencies related to legal proceedings that are pending against the Organization or unasserted claims that may result in such proceedings, the Organization's legal counsel evaluates the perceived merits of any legal proceedings or unasserted claims as well as the perceived merits of the amount of relief sought or expected to be sought therein.
-Management is unable to determine whether the disposition of these matters will have a material effect on the Organization's financial condition or results of operations.
+Management believes any amount exceeding insurance coverage will be immaterial to the Organization's financial condition or results of operations.